Hello there Avant.

 1. Lorna Simpson

-Lorna Simpson reconsiders the dimensions of a page, producing two collages made of cut outs from old issues of Ebony magazine for a surprising double take on a magazine cover and women’s representation for the fashion issue.
+Lorna Simpson reconsiders the dimensions of a page, producing two collages made of cut outs from old issues of Ebony magazine for a double take on a magazine cover and women’s representation.

 2. Thomas Heatherwick

-Thomas Heatherwick transforms the two dimensions of cover into a 3D object, transforming the magazine into a sculpture come work of extended engineering:
+Thomas Heatherwick reconfigures the architecture of a cover altogether, reconsidering the two dimensions of the cover into a 3D object to transform the magazine into a kinetic sculpture come work of mechanical engineering

 Pushes the medium and limits of paper stock